DESKTOP

 Busy or Sensory-Rich Environments

-Children and adolescents may find busy or sensory-rich environments, such as classrooms, shopping centres, playgrounds, birthday parties, sporting activities, or community events, more demanding than others.
-They may prefer quieter spaces, need regular breaks, or find these environments tiring to navigate.
+Children and adolescents may find busy or sensory rich environments such as classrooms, shopping centres, playgrounds, birthday parties, sporting activities or community events more demanding than others.
+They may prefer quieter spaces, need regular breaks or find these environments tiring to navigate.

-Understanding how your child experiences different environments can help identify strategies that support confidence, participation, and wellbeing across everyday activities.
+Understanding how your child experiences different environments can help identify strategies that support confidence, participation and wellbeing across everyday activities.

 Sensory Preferences and Sensitivities

-Understanding your child's sensory profile helps identify practical strategies that support comfort, regulation, and meaningful participation across home, school, and community settings.
+Understanding your child's sensory profile helps identify practical strategies that support comfort, regulation and meaningful participation across home, school and community settings.

 Attention, Focus and Everyday Participation

-Sensory information can influence how children and adolescents attend, learn, organise themselves, and participate in everyday activities.
-Busy environments, competing sensory input, or unmet sensory needs may make it harder to stay engaged or complete tasks.
+Sensory information can influence how children and adolescents attend, learn, organise themselves and participate in everyday activities.
+Busy environments, competing sensory input or unmet sensory needs may make it harder to stay engaged or complete tasks.

-A sensory assessment helps identify how sensory processing may be influencing attention and participation, guiding practical strategies that support learning, independence, and daily routines.
+A sensory assessment helps identify how sensory processing may be influencing attention and participation, guiding practical strategies that support learning, independence and daily routines.

 Emotional Regulation and Wellbeing

 Sensory experiences can influence how children and adolescents regulate their emotions throughout the day.
-When sensory demands become too great, they may need additional support to feel calm, recover, or transition between activities.
+When sensory demands become too great, they may need additional support to feel calm, recover or transition between activities.

-Understanding your child's sensory needs helps families, educators, and therapists develop strategies that support emotional regulation, wellbeing, and participation across different environments.
+Understanding your child's sensory needs helps families, educators and therapists develop strategies that support emotional regulation, wellbeing and participation across different environments.

 Participation Across Activities and Environments

 Children and adolescents may be more comfortable participating in some environments or activities than others.
-Busy classrooms, playgrounds, group activities, haircuts, shopping centres, or messy play may require additional planning or support.
+Busy classrooms, playgrounds, group activities, haircuts, shopping centres or messy play may require additional planning or support.

-Understanding your child's sensory profile helps identify practical strategies that build confidence, increase participation, and make everyday experiences more enjoyable.
+Understanding your child's sensory profile helps identify practical strategies that build confidence, increase participation and make everyday experiences more enjoyable.

 Sensory Preferences and Regulation

-Many children and adolescents develop preferences for certain clothing, foods, movement activities, routines, or sensory experiences that help them feel calm, organised, and ready to participate.
+Many children and adolescents develop preferences for certain clothing, foods, movement activities, routines or sensory experiences that help them feel calm, organised and ready to participate.

-Recognising these preferences allows families, educators, and therapists to create supportive environments and daily routines that promote wellbeing, learning, and participation.
+Recognising these preferences allows families, educators and therapists to create supportive environments and daily routines that promote wellbeing, learning and participation.

 Energy Levels and Recovery

-Some children and adolescents need additional time to recover after busy school days, social activities, or other sensory-rich experiences.
-They may appear tired, emotional, withdrawn, or need quiet time before engaging in other activities.
+Some children and adolescents need additional time to recover after busy school days, social activities or other sensory rich experiences.
+They may appear tired, emotional, withdrawn or need quiet time before engaging in other activities.

-Understanding how sensory experiences influence energy levels helps families develop routines and strategies that support regulation, wellbeing, and sustainable participation throughout the day.
+Understanding how sensory experiences influence energy levels helps families develop routines and strategies that support regulation, wellbeing and sustainable participation throughout the day.

 Transitions and Changing Routines

-Moving between activities, environments, or routines can sometimes require additional support, particularly when sensory demands change unexpectedly.
-Transitions such as arriving at school, moving between classrooms, leaving preferred activities, or adapting to changes in routine may feel more demanding for some children and adolescents.
+Transitions such as arriving at school, moving between classrooms, leaving preferred activities or adapting to changes in routine may feel more demanding for some children and adolescents.

-A sensory assessment helps identify strategies that support smoother transitions, build confidence, and promote successful participation across home, school, and community environments.
+A sensory assessment helps identify strategies that support smoother transitions, build confidence and promote successful participation across home, school and community environments.

 How a Sensory Assessment Can Help